Catching Wild Game

 When and Where?

-On April 8th 2023 starting at 11:00am and ending around 3:00pm we meet at Bell Rock in Beautiful Sedona, Arizona.
-We will first meet in the main parking lot on the side of the road (look for the Primitive Lifeways truck)Bell Rock will come up on GPS when using Google or Apple Maps to navigate.
+On Saturday March 2nd 2024 starting at 11:00am and ending around 3:00pm we meet at Holland Lake in Weatherford, TX.
+We will first meet in the main parking lot on the side of the road (look for the Primitive Lifeways truck)Holland Lake will come up on GPS when using Google or Apple Maps to navigate.
 After that, we will take a short hike into the wilderness and start our class.

 Cost?